willymcallister/willymcallister.github.io/_articles/charge.md

 Coulomb worked out the equation that describes the effect of charge.

-You can talk about charge either in units of coulombs or by counting electron charges.
-Pick whichever way suits the discussion best.
+The unit of charge is the coulomb, defined as a number of elementary charges.

 <details>
 <summary>Photo credits</summary>